 - Cobalamin (B12) absorption is prevented when you suffer from hypothyroidism.
 This is a problem because a B12 deficiency increases your risk of neurological disease.

-Vitamin D deficiency is associated with several autoimmune disorders, including thyroid problems.
+Vitamin D deficiency can lead to several autoimmune disorders, including thyroid problems.

 You can get vitamin D through supplements or by getting a few minutes of sun every day.

-Both hypothyroidism and hyperthyroidism can be caused by a deficiency of zinc in the body.
+Both hypothyroidism and hyperthyroidism can be due to a deficiency of zinc in the body.